 Using designated campsites is the most viable van life parking solution if you're looking to stay in one place for a while.

-However, for the standard van lifer that uses parking spots as rest areas rather than long-term camping spots, all of these options can be pretty useful in certain circumstances.
+However, for standard van dwellers that use van life parking spots rather than long-term camping spots, all of these options are pretty useful in certain circumstances.